smirarab/pasta/README.md

 **Dependencies**:

 1. You need to have python 2.7 or later.
-2. You need to have java installed (required for Opal).
+2. You need to have java installed (required for Opal, which is by the default used in PASTA for merging small alignments).

 You have three options for installing PASTA.